-How to Keep a Greenhouse Warm
+How to Start an Agribusiness with a Greenhouse

 An arctic blast swept through the northern half of our continent just before Christmas.
 On our Facebook groups we saw reports of temperatures as low as -21F in the US, and even colder in Canada.
 Despite these frigid temperatures, Dome Owners were still able to keep their plants alive and thriving by adding a bit of supplemental heat.
 Even if the temperature drops below freezing in the Dome, hardy plants will survive and perk back up as the sun hits them the following day.